Minimisation¤

 ¤

-BFGS (Broyden--Fletcher--Goldfarb--Shanno) minimisation algorithm.
+BFGS (Broyden–Fletcher–Goldfarb–Shanno) minimisation algorithm.

 This is a quasi-Newton optimisation algorithm, whose defining feature is the way it progressively builds up a Hessian approximation using multiple steps of gradient information.
+Uses the Broyden-Fletcher-Goldfarb-Shanno formula to compute the updates to the Hessian and or to the Hessian inverse.
+See https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm.

-__init__(self, rtol: float, atol: float, norm: Callable[[PyTree], Array] = <function max_norm>, use_inverse: bool = True)
+__init__(rtol: float, atol: float, norm: Callable[[PyTree], Shaped[Array, '']] = <function max_norm>, use_inverse: bool = True, verbose: frozenset[str] = frozenset())

 ¤